gnahz-eh/learningTrack/resources/System_Design/Examples/Easy/ShortenURL/solution.md

 Since we required to produce `120 billion URLs`, with `7 characters` in base62 we will get `~3500 Billion` URLs.
 Hence each of tiny url generated will have 7 characters

-How to get unique ‘7 character’ long random URLs in base62 ?
+How to get unique '7 character' long random URLs in base62 ?

 Once we have decided number of characters to use in Tiny URL (7 characters) and also the base to use (base 62 [0–9][a-z][A-Z] ), then the next challenge is how to generate unique URLs which are 7 characters long.